How to Choose a Digital Marketing Agency

 When it comes to reporting, make sure that these can be accurately shared in reports or through direct access to your Google Ads account.

 3. Client Reviews and Agency expansion = Indicator of Credibility

 Alas, there is no agency that succeeded in everything it has done, but if negative reviews outweigh the positive ones, it’s time to do a 180 and run as far as you can.

 Be wary of an agency that cannot showcase its brand portfolio, or are hesitant to share cases even anonymously as they’ve signed NDA’s with essentially all of their clients (note that for finance & insurance industries NDA’s are a little bit more though to the point of where in some cases nothing can be shared).

 4. Charging models – pain/gain pricing models are the new norm

 When it comes to agency pricing models in Hong Kong, a lot are outdated and work against being in favour of the client.

 This model is contrary in doing what every single marketer should optimise campaigns for – targeted, relevant, high-converting audiences – which in most cases should consciously try to maximise budget based on results vs the scatter shotgun approach.

 When it comes to SEO campaigns, we use both keyword rank guarantee & traffic guarantee models at different milestones across the campaign period, which if we do not meet, billing stops and we work for free until we do.

-There are certainly more variables that are important to consider in regards to what is conducive towards forming a solid partnership with a potential agency, but for now, this should suffice to at least weed out 70% of all digital marketing agencies in Hong Kong that operate under confusing and ‘less-than-transparent’ models.
+There are certainly more variables that are important to consider in regards to what is conducive to forming a solid partnership with a potential agency, but for now, this should suffice to at least weed out 70% of all digital marketing agencies in Hong Kong that operate under confusing and ‘less-than-transparent’ models.

-If you have questions or want to learn more about how we work at First Page, please do not hesitate to reach out to us.
-We are always happy to not only share our past results, but also to make sure that we can create an environment in Hong Kong where digital knowledge becomes higher to everyone’s benefit in this exciting and ever-evolving space.
+First Page is to not only share our past results but also to make sure that we can create an environment in Hong Kong where digital knowledge becomes higher to everyone’s benefit in this exciting and ever-evolving space.